bow-simulation/virtualbow-dependencies/README.md

 # virtualbow-dependencies

-Dummy project for pre-built dependencies of VirtualBow.
+Build information and releases for the dependencies of VirtualBow.